LachlanCourt/rainbowBot/README.md

         python3 bot.py

+## Authorisation

+Commands are restricted by discord roles specified in the config file.
+There are three levels of authorisation that restrict the moderation and bot management commands, in the format `[[highLevelAuthorisation], [moderateLevelAuthorisation], [lowLevelAutherisation]]`.
+If a restriction is not specified for a command below, it can be used by anyone in the server.

 ## Automated channel creation

+Moderate level authorisation required

 The bot has functionality to read courses from a JSON file and automatically create text and voice channels accordingly.
 The format is as follows: